2024-2025 CEMA Fellows

 Brodie Quinn

 Brodie Quinn is a researcher of religious nationalist movements.
-For his MA, he conducted long-term fieldwork with Pro-British Protestant Christian groups in Northern Ireland.
-This involved attending meetings and parades of the pro-Unionist anti-Catholic groups in the border areas of the country, as well as joining my interlocutors in charged environments as they protested and organized against social issues such as abortion and same-sex marriage.
-His larger PhD project at USC looks at similar ground, studying secularism and the separation of church and state here in the US.
+For his MA, he conducted long-term fieldwork with British Protestant Christian groups in Northern Ireland.
+This involved immersing himself with pro-Unionist, anti-Catholic groups in the border areas of the country, studying how memory, identity, and history is shaped in highly-charged religious environments.
+His larger PhD project at USC looks at secularism and the separation of church and state here in the US.
+As a 23-24 CEMA fellow, Brodie traveled to Idaho to study the American Redoubt—a movement of conservative Christians moving to that area to escape perceived persecution and build a safe haven for their worldviews.
+This fieldwork is contributing to a larger project looking at the rhetorical world of conservative Christianity in America today.

 Grace Simbulan